ritvikgupta199/COL106Assignment4Checker/README.md

 * **Program taking too much time to run:**
   The execution should take a few seconds at max.
 If the program takes too much time to execute, then the program may be stuck in a loop or the sorting function would not have been O(nlogn).

+### Constants
+* `SEED`: This is the seed used in generating the pseudo random numbers.
+This ensures that the same input sequences are generated everytime.
+You may change the seed to produce a different input sequence.
+* `IN_DIR`: This is the directory where the CSV files generated for the inputs are saved.
+* `OUT_DIR`: This is the directory where the outputs are saved in txt files after execution.
+* `CORR_DIR`: This is the directory where the model outputs are stored.
+If you wish to replace the model outputs, name them as "model_[type]_out.txt", where [type] is the type of testcase (small, large, or dfs).
+* `cases`: This stores the types of testcases on which the program is evaluated.
+You may remove some testcases from this if you do not wish to evaluate the code on them.

 **NOTE:** Matching outputs in no way guarantees that your program is correct.